Paul Adams (New Zealand politician): Early years

-Adams was originally a carpenter and joiner, but later established a business manufacturing outdoor playground equipment.
+Adams attended Naenae College.
+He was originally a carpenter and joiner, but later established a business manufacturing outdoor playground equipment.
 Later, he became a professional rally driver, and won three prestigious New Zealand championships.
 He also owned a Kia Motors and Suzuki dealerships in Auckland.

 Member of Parliament

 Adams is a member of Pentecostal City Impact Church, and as a result, became involved in Christian politics in New Zealand.
 After first being a member of the Christian Heritage Party, he joined the religious-based Future New Zealand party.
 Future New Zealand later merged with United New Zealand to form the modern United Future New Zealand group, which Adams remained a member of until 2005.
 In the 2002 election, Adams was ranked ninth on the United Future party list.
 Thanks to the unexpectedly strong performance of United Future, the party gained enough votes for eight seats, leaving Adams just outside Parliament.
 Later, Kelly Chal, a higher-ranked candidate, was forced to withdraw because she did not have New Zealand citizenship, which she had not realised was necessary.
 Adams, as the next candidate on the list, entered Parliament in her place.

 Adams was one of the more conservative members of Parliament.
 After he was elected, it was reported that he had made a written submission on the 1993 Human Rights Bill saying that people with AIDS should not be allowed to "run loose".
 He also spoke out about subjects like abortion, and fasted for 21 days to oppose the civil unions legislation, which was passed regardless.